Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Every device on the Internet has an IP address.
 In a traditional unicast setup, each IP address maps to exactly one server.
 When you send a packet to that address, it always arrives at the same machine, no matter where you are in the world.

 Anycast flips this model.
 The same IP address is assigned to servers in multiple physical locations.
-When a packet is sent to an anycast address, the network delivers it to whichever server is topologically closest, based on routing distance rather than geographic distance.
+When a packet is sent to an anycast address, the network delivers it to the route selected by BGP policy and topology, not simply the geographically closest site.

-Think of it like dialling a national helpline number: you always dial the same number, but you get connected to the call centre nearest to you.
+Think of it like dialling a national helpline number: you always dial the same number, but the network decides which call centre should receive the call.

 Unicast vs Anycast